 Historical and Past Water Usage was also analyzed from 2010 through 2019 and the results are shown in Table 2-3.
 The City is a largely year round residential community with no seasonal demand peaks.
 Water use is relatively constant over the entire year.
 The City does not allow irrigation with potable water so there is no effect due to increased or decreased irrigation demand.
-The past water usage in Pembroke Pines has shown that over the last eight years the average gallons per capita day (gpcd) usage was 79.78 gallons per day.
 Due to water restrictions imposed as a result of draught conditions, and the permanent water restrictions in place as mandated by the SFWMD, the average gallons per capita day for the past three years has been used for forecasting future water usage and it is projected that the population will continue to use less water than previously due to: